hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Debtor

 Explanation:
-The person or business who owes money.
+A person or business who owes money.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Decision